AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Key Similarities

-• Both require deductibles, unlike basic liability coverage.
+• Both have deductibles, unlike basic liability coverage.

 Key Differences